 In December 2017 the U.S. government passed the Tax Cuts and Jobs Act which is the most extensive tax reform law to be passed in more than 30 years.
-Below are some of the changes that will have an impact on your bottom line.
+Below are the 2020 tax rates that will have an impact on your bottom line.
 Please contact us if you have questions on how the new law will impact you.

 |Rate||For Unmarried Individuals, Taxable Income Over||For Married Individuals Filing Joint Returns, Taxable Income Over||For Heads of Households, Taxable Income Over|

-The standard deduction has been increased to $24,000 for married filing a joint return, $18,000 for head-of-household filers, and $12,000 for all other taxpayers.
+The standard deduction for 2020 has been increased to $24,800 for married filing a joint return, $18,650 for head-of-household filers, and $12,400 for all other taxpayers.
 These amounts will be adjusted for inflation beginning after 2018.

 Personal exemptions for yourself and dependents have been suspended.